12 Super Fun Vegetarian Snacks

 Edamame is a soybean harvested at the peak of ripeness when it’s still bright green and young enough that the bean can still be easily popped out of the pod by pinching between your fingers.

-Just steaming edamame provides an excellent raw snack option rich in protein, amino acids, and antioxidants.
-Sprinkle sea salt on top to kick up the flavor!
+Steaming edamame is an excellent raw snack option rich in protein, amino acids, and antioxidants.
+Sprinkle sea salt on top to enhance the flavor!

 Final Thoughts

-There are a lot of benefits that come with being vegetarian.
-A plant-based diet leads to far fewer obesity, diabetes, and heart disease instances than any other diet.
+Being vegetarian has many benefits.
+A plant-based diet leads to far fewer instances of obesity, diabetes, and heart disease than any other diet.

 However, it can be challenging for a new veggie convert to figure out how to fill the gap left by burgers and steaks.

-We’ve put together this list of ideas for vegetarian snacks that are easy, healthy, and delicious as well.
+We’ve put together this list of ideas for vegetarian snacks that are easy, healthy, and delicious.

 See Also